hyang0129/cvpr2026dfc/README.md

 # Domain Feature Collapse Research Project

-This repository contains the research work on **Domain Feature Collapse** - a novel approach to understanding and addressing feature learning limitations in neural networks across different domains.
+This repository is for converting the **AAAI submission** into a **CVPR 2026 submission**.

 ## Project Overview

+This repository contains the research work on **Domain Feature Collapse** - a novel approach to understanding and addressing feature learning limitations in neural networks across different domains.
 Domain Feature Collapse investigates how neural networks learn domain-specific features that may not generalize well across different contexts, leading to reduced model robustness and transferability.

 ## Repository Structure